ocorderodev/nestjs-crud-prisma-sqlserver/README.md

 <br><br>
 <p>Note</p>

-It is not necessary to create a database, pprisma orm runs it automatically with the command `npx prisma migrate dev --name init`.
+It is not necessary to create a database, pprisma orm runs it automatically with the command
+<br>`npx prisma migrate dev --name init`.
 <br><br>

 ## 3.- Running the app